gumaerc-testorg/cms-595-spring-2024/content/resources/mitcms_595_s24_jpg.md

   youtube_description: ''
   youtube_id: ''
 ---
 The Raspberry Pi keyboard being used here by a young student is one example of educational technology.
-(Courtesy of [Jonathon Cutrer](https://flic.kr/p/2pCV67C) on Flickr.
+(Courtesy of {{% resource_link "62cebf15-577c-4bd6-b434-86d6dba2a281" "Jonathon Cutrer" %}} on Flickr.
 Image is in the public domain.)